ejhong626/sw-mini/README.md

 ## Backend
 ### Main Goals
 1. **User creates a recipe or log**: Sends HttpResponse to Backend with JSON in body, then invokes function through url call.
 JSON contains information on who made the instance and what ingredients are involved
-2. **User queries for their recipe or log**: Frontend would curl into a url linked to the user's username to retrieve the desired information
+2. **Frontend requests nutritional data for recipe or log**: Frontend curls to the url for the specific recipe/log, followed by a function name to get a JSONResponse/HttpResponse
-3. **Frontend requests nutritional data for recipe or log**: Frontend curls to the url for the specific recipe/log, followed by a function name to get a JSONResponse
+3. **Authenticated data retrieval**: Only provide data to logged in users
-4. **Authenticated data retrieval**: Only provide data to logged in users
+4. **Deploying server onto Firebase**: Upload Django server to Firebase for ReactJS to interact with

 The intial intent was to have a Django framework serving as a backend service for the ReactJS frontend to interact.
 The interaction would be mostly through HttpResponse and Url queries.
 At its current state, all interactions between the frontend and backend would operate as listed in the following: